-Metrics That Matter has been added to your bookmarks.
+Metrics That Matter has been saved

 Social software presents a set of unique capabilities to address operating challenges and improve operating metrics.
 Companies that embrace this opportunity will have a distinct advantage over their competitors, with the experiences of two early adopters suggesting a strategy for deriving tangible performance improvements and achieving short-term impact with a modest investment in social software tools.